-Extent of the recognition that accumulated fatigue has on personal performance to prevent breakdown in safe behaviour and vigilance.
-Ability to take practical steps to achieve quality of sleep, diet and exercise to ensure the capacity to pay attention to events and surroundings, control emotions, reduce errors of judgement or inadvertent rule breaking.
+Extent of the accumulated fatigue on personal performance with the potential for breakdown in safe behaviour and vigilance.
+Considers fatigue inducing behaviours which may prevent good recovery in sleep, otherwise necessary for the maintenance of a positive alert mental state, so as to be able to pay attention to events and surroundings, control emotions, reduce errors of judgement or inadvertent rule breaking.